-Head of Guatemala's disaster agency facing calls to resign after Fuego eruption
+18 of her relatives are missing or dead after the Fuego eruption

 "I'm telling you this as a human being: Quit," Taracena said, according to a video posted on Taracena's Twitter account.
 "You are not someone who is capable for this job."

 Taracena pointed out that early reports suggested Fuego could unleash pyroclastic flows -- a dangerous mix of ash, rock and gas.
-The fast-moving flows are impossible to outrun and eventually swallowed the neighborhood of San Miguel Los Lotes in El Rodeo.
+The fast-moving flows are impossible to outrun.

 "My good man," Taracena said, "you need to have reacted immediately to that."